ConservationInternational/ShinyCam/README.md

 └──
 ```

-### ExampleShinyApp
-This is a small example app/intro to Shiny in R, using our data.
-Given a user-selected camera serial number, we show a bar chart of the animals that this camera has seen.
-Note that this is not one of the items as requested by CI; rather, it serves as an intro to our data and to Shiny.

-To use this app, please populate the /data folder as it is in Google drive and make your local directory match the structure above.
-Directions to run the app can be found [here](http://shiny.rstudio.com/articles/running.html).

 Python Setup (OS X and Linux ONLY)
 -----
 - First make sure you have ```python, pip``` and ```virtualenv``` installed